Rebecca Peterson: 2019: Breakthrough into top 50, two WTA Tour singles titles

-2020–21: Health problems and limited play due to COVID, Loss of form
+2020–21: Health problems and limited play due to COVID, loss of form

-At the 2020 AucklandOpen, she was defeated by Tamara Zidanšek.
+At the 2020 Auckland Open, she was defeated by Tamara Zidanšek.
 In the first round of the Hobart International against Fiona Ferro, she wasn't able to continue the match at 4–4, due to back problems.
 During the Australian Open, back injury and illness made things even worse.
 Rebecca lost in the first round to Polona Hercog.
 After that she had a one-month break, and then returned at the Monterrey Open.
 There, she won against two Ukrainian players, Kateryna Kozlova and Kateryna Bondarenko, in the first two rounds, and then lost in the quarterfinal to Arantxa Rus.

-A few months of inactivity due to the COVID-19 pandemic helped Peterson rest and cure from her back problems, before she played at Palermo Ladies Open, the first WTA tournament after tennis returned in August 2020.
-In Palermo, she faced Camila Giorgi, but did not make it to the second round.
+A few months of inactivity due to the COVID-19 pandemic helped Peterson rest and cure from her back problems, before she played at the Palermo Ladies Open, the first WTA tournament after tennis returned in August 2020.
+There she faced Camila Giorgi but did not make it to the second round.
 At the Cincinnati Open, she lost to Elise Mertens.

 At the 2020 US Open, Peterson was seeded at No. 32 for the first time at a Grand Slam tournament.
 However, she lost in the first round to Kirsten Flipkens.
 At the İstanbul Cup, she reached quarterfinals, losing there to Patricia Maria Țig.
 At the Italian Open, she also lost in the first round, this time to Yulia Putintseva.

-At the 2020 French Open, again she left the tournament in the first round, losing to Alison Van Uytvanck.
+At the 2020 French Open, again she left the tournament after the first round, losing to Alison Van Uytvanck.

-In 2021, despite reaching three WTA semifinals at the 2021 Chicago Women's Open in August, the 2021 Astana Open in September and the 2021 Transylvania Open in October, she finished the year ranked No. 86 in the singles rankings.
+In 2021, despite reaching three WTA semifinals at the Chicago Women's Open in August, the Astana Open in September and the Transylvania Open in October, she finished the year ranked No. 86.

-2022: First top-5 win, Australian Open quarterfinal in doubles
+2022: First top-5 win, Swedish Open doubles title

-Peterson started her 2022 season at the first edition of the Melbourne Summer Set 2.
-She lost in the second round to qualifier and eventual finalist, Aliaksandra Sasnovich.

-Getting past qualifying at the Adelaide International 2, she stunned top seed Aryna Sabalenka in the first round in three sets.
-She was defeated in the second round by Madison Brengle.
+Peterson started her 2022 season at the first edition of the Melbourne Summer Set 2 where she lost in the second round to qualifier and eventual finalist, Aliaksandra Sasnovich.
+Getting past qualifying at the Adelaide International 2, she defeated top seed Aryna Sabalenka in the first round in three sets.
+She was beaten in the second round by Madison Brengle.

-At the Australian Open, she beat Australian wildcard Daria Saville, who was coming back from Achilles surgery, in the first round.
+At the Australian Open, Peterson recorded a win over Australian wildcard Daria Saville in the first round.
 She was eliminated from the tournament in the second round by seventh seed Iga Świątek.
-At the same tournament, she reached the quarterfinals of a Grand Slam championship for the first time in her career, partnering Anastasia Potapova.
+At the same tournament, she reached the quarterfinals of a major for the first time in her career, partnering Anastasia Potapova.

-In February, Peterson competed at St. Petersburg where she lost, past qualifying, in the first round to Andrea Petkovic.

-She finished the year ranked No. 144 in the singles rankings.